top of page

 What's the definition of vinyasa yoga?

-In addition to opening up your body, vinyasa yoga also influences the more subtle levels of awareness.
-You start to develop concentration and focus on your breath and body, which also often begins to result in a calmer and quieter mind.
+In addition to opening up your body, vinyasa yoga also influences the more subtle levels of your mind and awareness.
+Focusing on your breath and body helps you develop concentration, often resulting in a calmer and quieter mind.
+This is why physical yoga is often considered a preparation for sitting for longer periods in meditation.

-is vinyasa flow yoga for beginners
+what is vinyasa yoga

 What's the history and origin of vinyasa yoga?

 Krishnamacharya taught many students a style of yoga known as Vinyasa Krama.
 Krama means method or order.
-And Vinyasa Krama is a carefully crafted sequence of yoga poses that flow one after the other.

 One of the principles of Krishnamacharya’s teaching that I find most notable is the balance he found between using set sequences and tailoring yoga practices to individual needs.

 Some of Krishnamacharya’s most well-known students included B.K.S.
 Iyengar, Pattabhi Jois, and his son T.K.V.
 Desikachar.
-These teachers received many students from all over the world, and helped popularise the dynamic and more active forms of yoga as we know it today.
+These teachers received many students from all over the world and helped popularise the dynamic and more active forms of yoga as we know it today.

 history of vinyasa yoga